 Juliette Vila Sinclair -Spence – Born in Venezuela, living in The Netherlands and mother of two amazing kids.
-She contracted AK end February 2017 .
-Within 2 weeks she started the AK treatment but it was so aggressive that within 4 weeks since the first sign of AK she ended having an emergency cornea transplant to save her eye and sight.
+Diagnosed in February 2017, within 2 weeks she started the AK treatment; but it was so aggressive that within 4 weeks since the first sign of Acanthamoeba Keratitis, she ended having an emergency cornea transplant to save her eye and sight.
 She has been left with an aftermath of nerve damage (Trigeminal neuralgia) apart from high astigmatism (due to the shape of new cornea).
 Nonetheless she feels grateful for having been treated so quick and having had the corena transplant.